Rolandxxx/Rolandxxx/README.md

 used to clear your desktop, sort multiple files / programs / links and have them always ready for use / call.
 A little bit like a menue for everything.
 You can define how many tabs you want (max 90) and how many buttons per tab (max 48).
-You can use the integrated color or choos your own for every button.
+You can use the integrated color or choose your own for every button.
 You can define a preview picture for every button.

 The picture 1 to 5 might give you an idea how this is working.